 Palazzo delle Papesse

 Cardinal Francesco was not the only Piccolomini who embellished Siena.
-His aunt Caterina, sister of Pope Pius II, commissioned to Bernardo Rossellino this palace, the design of which reminds the viewer of Palazzo Strozzi in Florence.
+His aunt Caterina, sister of Pope Pius II, commissioned to Bernardo Rossellino this palace, the design of which reminds the viewer of palaces in Florence, because of the use of bugnato.

 Yet another Piccolomini, Geronimo, Bishop of Pienza, commissioned in 1519 to Baldassare Peruzzi the elegant portal of S. Spirito.